cwoodruff/electron_demos/README.md

-# devsum17_electron
+# Electron Demos
-Projects and demos for the DevSum17 conference
+Projects and demos for conference talk